ckan/extensions.ckan.org/extensions/showcase.md

     paster showcase migrate -c {path to production.ini}

 Note that each Related Item must have a unique title before migration can proceed.
 If you prefer resolving duplicates as showcases, you can use the --allow-duplicates option to migrate them anyways.
-Duplicate Relations will be created as 'duplicate\_' + original\_related\_title + '\_' + related\_id
+Duplicate Relations will be created as '[duplicate]()' + original\_related\_title + '\_' + related\_id

 > paster showcase migrate -c {path to production.ini} --allow-duplicates